SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 * For the 1.28 MediaWiki release branch, 1.28.1 or later is recommended due to [T154428](https://phabricator.wikimedia.org/T154428).
 * For the 1.27 MediaWiki release branch, 1.27.4 or later is recommended due to [T100085](https://phabricator.wikimedia.org/T100085).
 * PHP 7.1+ requires at least MediaWiki 1.29 due to [T153505](https://phabricator.wikimedia.org/T153505) and [T143788](https://phabricator.wikimedia.org/T143788) (at the time of this writing).
 Please also consult the official MediaWiki release documentation.

+HHVM 3.3.0 to 3.30.0 which was only needed when not using PHP was supported in varying versions from SMW 2.1.x to 3.0.x but since it is no longer tested functionality can no longer be validated and assured.

 ## Database compatibility